paypal-examples/v6-web-sdk-sample-integration/client/components/applePay/README.md

 1. **Apple Pay Button Not Appearing**
    - Verify you're using Safari browser
-   - Check that you're signed into your sandbox iCloud account
+   - Verify Apple Pay is enabled in your PayPal application
    - Ensure Apple Pay is enabled in Safari **Settings** -> **Advanced** -> `Allow websites to check for Apple Pay and Apple Card`
    - Ensure your `ngrok` domain is added to `vite.config.js` -> `defineConfig` -> `server` -> `allowedHosts`